Stuart Forster interviews chef Vijay Bakshi from India.

 - Serve hot with steamed rice.

-If you want to get in touch with Vijay, drop him a line via email on [email protected]
+If you want to get in touch with Vijay, drop him a line via email at [email protected]

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.